Quantum Mechanics Based on an Extended Least Action Principle and Information Metrics of Vacuum Fluctuations: Basic Quantum Formulation

 Eq. (\ref{FisherInfo}) contains the term related to Fisher information for the probability density~\cite{FriedenBook}.
 Some literature directly adds Fisher information in the variation method as a postulate to derive the Schr\"{o}dinger equation~\cite{Reginatto}.
 But (\ref{FisherInfo}) bears much more physical significance than Fisher information.
 First, it shows that $I_f$ is proportional to $\hbar$.
 This is not trivial because it avoids introducing additional arbitrary constants for the subsequent derivation of the Schr\"{o}dinger equation.
 More importantly, defining $I_f$ using the relative entropy opens up new results that cannot be obtained if $I_f$ is defined using Fisher information, because there are other generic forms of relative entropy such as R\'{e}nyi divergence or Tsallis divergence.
 As will be seen later, by replacing the Kullback–Leibler divergence with R\'{e}nyi divergence, one will obtain a generalized Schr\"{o}dinger equation.
 Other authors also derive (\ref{FisherInfo}) using mathematical arguments~\cite{Hall:2001,Hall:2002}, while our approach is based on intuitive information metrics.
 With (\ref{FisherInfo}), the total degree of observability is

 Variation of $I$ with respect to $S$ gives the continuity equation, while variation with respect to $\rho$ leads to

-The last term is the Bohm's quantum potential~\cite{Bohm1952}.
-Bohm's potential is considered responsible for the non-locality phenomenon in quantum mechanics~\cite{Bohm2}.
+The last term is the Bohm quantum potential~\cite{Bohm1952}.
+The Bohm potential is considered responsible for the non-locality phenomenon in quantum mechanics~\cite{Bohm2}.
 Historically, its origin is mysterious.
 Here we show that it originates from the information metrics related to relative entropy, $I_f$.
 The physical implications of this result will be discussed later.
 Defined a complex function $\Psi=\sqrt{\rho}e^{iS/\hbar}$, the continuity equation and the extended Hamilton-Jacobi equation (\ref{QHJ}) can be combined into a single differential equation,

 which is the Schr\"{o}dinger Equation.

 In summary, by recursively applying the same least observability principle in two steps, we recover the uncertainty relation and the Schr\"{o}dinger equation.
 The first step is for a short time period to obtain the transitional probability density due to vacuum fluctuations; Then the second step is for a cumulative time period to obtain the dynamics law for $\rho$ and $S$.
 The applicability of the same variation principle shows the consistency and simplicity of the theory, although the form of Lagrangian is different in each step.
 In the first step, the Lagrangian only contains the kinetic energy $L=m\mathbf{v}\cdot\mathbf{v}/2$, which is in the form of $L=\dot{\mathbf{x}}\cdot\mathbf{p} - H$ where $H$ is the classical Hamiltonian.
 In the second step, we use a different form of classical Lagrangian $L^\prime = \partial S/\partial t + H$.
 As shown in Appendix \ref{appendix:canonical}, $L$ and $L^\prime$ are related through an extended canonical transformation.
 The choice of Lagrangian $L$ or $L^\prime$ does not affect the form of Lagrange's equations.
 Here we choose $L^\prime = \partial S/\partial t + H$ as the classical Lagrangian in the second step in order to use the pair of variables $(\rho, S)$ in the subsequent variation procedure.